Skip to main content

 What Is the Language of Your Genes?

-The language of is composed of four primary letters ∞ Adenine (A), Guanine (G), Cytosine (C), and Thymine (T).
+The language of your genetic blueprint is composed of four primary letters ∞ Adenine (A), Guanine (G), Cytosine (C), and Thymine (T).
 These letters, or nucleotide bases, are arranged in specific sequences to form genes.
 Each gene is a recipe for building a specific protein, and proteins are the primary workers of the body.

 They function as enzymes that catalyze biochemical reactions, as receptors that receive hormonal signals, and as structural components that build tissues.
 The human genome contains approximately 20,000 to 25,000 of these gene-recipes, each contributing to the vast, interconnected network that is your physiology.